Alexey-Marushchenko/TF-32-Tensor-Test-Suite/README.md

 It is recommended not to change the values of **iters** and **n** without specific need.

 **use_tensor_cores** allows to switch between TF-32 math when set to **True** and FP-32 math when set to **False**

+# Performance boosts for TF-32 math
+For single NVIDIA GeForce RTX 3060 average measured performance acceleration was 36,5% with TF-32 math.
+Tests iters were 1000, 10000, 50000 and 100000.